Usbellows logo.png

 • Heat exchangers

-• Steam distribution in Geothermal plants
+• Steam distribution in geothermal plants

-• Thermal Oxidizer systems in polymer processing
+• Thermal oxidizer systems in polymer processing

-• Boller Duct Expansions
+• Boller duct expansions

-• Vacuum Jacketed piping systems in LNG
+• Vacuum jacketed piping systems in LNG

-We have built, supplied, installed, replaced, audited, repaired, and tested expansion joints for most piping systems applications.
+We have built, supplied, installed, replaced, audited, repaired, and tested expansion joints for most piping system applications.
 Our in-house expertise in handling different types of materials needed for expansion joints made of carbon steel, stainless, alloy steel, high nickel alloys, and aluminum spans over our 48 years of work.
 Welding specialties include TIG, pulse-arc MIG, SMAW, SUB-ARC, and Aluminium.
 Our qualifications for expansion joints are ASME Section IX, AWS D1.1, NS, and MIL-STD-248.
-Testing can specified to include any or all of the following depending on project and application requirements:
+Testing can be specified to include any or all of the following, depending on project and application requirements:

-• magnetic particle-dry method
+• Magnetic particle-dry method

 • Liquid penetrant-visible and fluorescent